Outcomes to Expect and Methods to Use in Your 360 Feedback Process

 And, the boss's feedback is important, too, especially since, in most instruments, the feedback of the direct manager is not averaged with the rest of the feedback from other raters.
 Rather, it receives its own column and stands out.

-In developing your 360-degree feedback process, I recommend a shared process of selecting raters, always.
+In developing your 360-degree feedback process, a shared process of selecting raters is always recommended.

 Additional Recommendations for Successful 360 Degree Feedback